raito-io/cli-plugin-aws-account/README.md

 * To improve: Error handling (for concurrent jobs).
 See 'error handling' TODOs
 * Have standard logging for all messages where we skip things because we don't support it.
 For example, always start with 'UNSUPPORTED: '
 * How do we handle the case where the name of a policy is the same as the name of a role?
 We seem to be putting them in the same maps.
+* Documentation (readme and docs)
+  * How role and policy inheritance is handled 'to target'
+  * How inline policies are handled 'from target'

 Not planned for now
 * Denies as Action in policies